Shortcuts

 Willerby was everything we’d hoped for.

 It was slow and quiet with a small churchyard full of graves carved with the surnames of our neighbours.
 An ancient church with even older earthwork barrows scattered around it.
-A pub on a river – The Green Man - usually sleepy but occasionally lively at the weekend when it didn’t close until the last local staggered out.
-A green with a rusting bandstand where brass bands played in the summer.
+A pub on a river – The Green Man - usually sleepy but occasionally lively at the weekend, when it didn’t close until the last local staggered out.
+A green, with a rusting bandstand, where brass bands played in the summer.
 Solid and timeless, and so different to the teeming, morphing, ever-changing streets from which we’d spent years mapping our escape.

-And we had spent years mapping out escape.
+And we had spent years mapping escape.

-Wage slaves to companies in the day, freelance work in the evenings, gradually increasing private clients and commissions until we were dependent on only ourselves.
-Weekends driving around the countryside, tea in cafes, picnics in fields, researching schools, doing sums on the back of beermats and on cafe menus until one day we found the cottage in Willerby and the pieces all fell into place.
+Wage slaves to companies in the day, freelance workers in the evenings, gradually increasing private clients and commissions until we were dependent on only ourselves.
+Weekends driving around the countryside, tea in cafes, picnics in fields, researching schools, doing sums on the back of beermats and cafe menus until one day we found the cottage in Willerby and the pieces all fell into place.

 Then the selling up, the good luck cards, the awkward drunken farewell parties, and the last-minute doubts about a lack of supermarkets and cafes, all forgotten the moment the removal van turned the bend in the lane and was gone.